xuanfeiren/xuanfeiren.github.io/index.md

 # Welcome to Xuanfei Ren's Homepage!

-This is Xuanfei Ren, a senior student from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/), majoring in probability and statistics.
-I will join the [CS department](https://www.cs.wisc.edu/) of [University of Wisconsin-Madison](https://www.wisc.edu/) as a PhD student in 2024 Fall.
+I am Xuanfei Ren, a PhD student in Computer Science at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by [Prof. Tengyang Xie](https://tengyangxie.github.io/).
+I completed my Bachelor of Science in Mathematics (specialization in Probability and Statistics) from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2024.

 ## Always Read and Write